Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: Abstract

 \section{Abstract}

 We develop interacting particle algorithms for learning latent variable models with energy-based priors.
 To do so, we leverage recent developments in particle-based methods for solving maximum marginal likelihood estimation (MMLE) problems.
 Specifically, we provide a continuous-time framework for learning latent energy-based models, by defining stochastic differential equations (SDEs) that provably solve the MMLE problem.
 We obtain a practical algorithm as a discretisation of these SDEs and provide theoretical guarantees for the convergence of the proposed algorithm.
-Finally, we demonstrate the empirical effectiveness of our method on synthetic and image datasets.
+Finally, we empirically validate the effectiveness of our method on synthetic and image datasets and demonstrate that using a particle based approach offers significant improvement in computational efficiency.

-\section{Introduction}
+\section{INTRODUCTION}

 \glspl*{ebm} offer a flexible framework for statistical and generative modelling by learning models of the form $p_\theta \propto e^{-U_\theta}$ from data.
 The energy function $U_\theta$ can be flexibly parameterised, enabling \glspl*{ebm} to approximate any probability density \citep{atchade2023generative}.
 Once the parameters $\theta$ are learned for a given dataset, these models support sampling and inference, allowing their use in a wide range of applications, including generation across modalities \citep{deng2020residualenergybasedmodelstext, gladstone2025}, robust classification \citep{grathwohl2020classifier}, anomaly detection \citep{zhai2016}, likelihood-based evaluation \citep{du2019}, simulation-based inference \citep{glaser2022maximum}, and compositional generation \citep{du2020compositional,du2023reduce}.